Skip to Content

 Dipladenia Care

 Dipladenia plants need at least 6 hours of direct sun per day.
-Well-draining, loamy, or sandy soil is best and should be kept moist.
-Water once every 8 days and feed once in the spring with a slow-release fertilizer.
-Humidity is not too important, but temperatures must be above 65℉ (18.3℃).
+Well-draining, loamy, or sandy soil should be kept moist.
+Water once every eight to ten days and feed once in the spring with a slow-release fertilizer.
+Humidity between 40-60% is fine.
+Temperatures must be above 65℉ (18.3℃).

 Dipladenia needs loamy to sandy types of soil.
 They should be kept moist but not wet or soggy.
-Drainage is important, the soil should be free to well-draining.
+Drainage is important.
+The soil should be free to well-draining.
 Preferential soil pH levels are from 6.6 to 7.8.
-Store-bought potting soils are suitable for your Dipladenia.
+A humidity between 40-60% is preferred.

 These plants can be grown indoors or outdoors.
 However, these plants are known to do better when kept indoors.